rsmith-nl/ent/README.rst

     0,File-bytes,Entropy,Chi-square,Mean,Monte-Carlo-Pi,Serial-Correlation
     1,10485760,7.999982,259.031104,127.511638,3.139878,-0.000296

-The following are not implemented;
+The following will not be implemented;

 * handling input as bits,
 * printing occurrence counts,
 * folding upper/lowercase.

-While occurrence counts might be implemented, the remaining will likely not be implemented.

 Testing